mss2221/corridosEd/README.md

 Corpus of MEI and MusicXML files for computer-assisted analysis, from _El corrido mexicano_ (1954) by Vicente T. Mendoza.

+### Nov 2022, updated instructions for using template
 ---

 To use as template, clone this repository:

 `https://github.com/mss2221/corridosEd/tree/gh-pages`

-and follow instructions in `/instructions.md`
+and follow instructions in `/instructions.txt`